alanrogers/legofit/src/README.md

 - @ref legotree "legotree.py" makes a graph from a .lgo file.

+- @ref mkfitted "mkfitted" reads a .lgo file and a .legofit file.
+Rewrites the .lgo file replacing values of free and constrained variables with the fitted values from the .legofit file.

 - @ref ms2sim "ms2sim" reads the output of the ms coalescent simulator and rewrites it in "sim" format, which can be piped to
   @ref simpat "simpat" to tabulate site pattern frequencies.